nikcleju/DSP_Course/Lectures/01_Sampling.md

 ### Signals with continuous and discrete values

+- Not only the time can be continuous or discrete

-- The signal values can be continuous or discrete
+- The signal **values** can also be continuous or discrete
     - Example: signal values stored as 8-bit or 16-bit values

 - On digital systems, signals always have discrete values due to finite number precision